siddhi-droid/capture-android-sdk/README.md

 #### APICompletionCallback
 APICompletionCallback is an interface whose object needs to be passed with 'makeOCRCall' or 'makeFaceMatchCall'.
 It has one `onResult` method that contains the error or result obtained in the process.

-Following is a sample implementation of CompletionCallback:
+Following is a sample implementation of APICompletionCallback:
   ```java
   APICompletionCallback completionCallback = new APICompletionCallback() {
     @Override